If you are rich, then yes, why not? Spend $20.8K on a 1 carat D flawless diamond, like this one on James Allen.

 To get the best bang for your bucks, you need to understand that these are nothing but some crazy “overpriced” characteristics that you will regret overspending money on!

-What Diamond Characteristics to look for then?
+What Diamond Characteristics to Look For?

 Of course, we would never just advise you to not get these grades and keep you hanging!